Rihanna Shows Skin In Pink Lingerie For Sultry New Savage X Fenty Photo Shoot

 Rihanna is showing off some skin to promote her lingerie brand Savage x Fenty.
-In a new snap shared to the brand’s official Instagram page on April 1, the 31-year-old singer proudly flaunted her enviable curves in one of the bras available from her collection which featured hot pink stitching across rainbow material.
+In a new snap shared to the brand’s official Instagram page on April 1, the 31-year-old singer proudly flaunted her enviable curves in one of the bras available from her collection, which featured hot pink stitching across rainbow material.

 In the snap, the stunning star rocked long black hair that was left to flow down past her shoulders as she looked off into the distance while putting her left hand up towards her face and rocking neon green nail polish with rings on every finger.

-Rihanna also accessorized the fun and colorful lingerie look with a gold necklace around her neck and a wraparound cuff bracelet on her left hand as well as thin hoop earrings in both ears.
+Rihanna also accessorized the fun and colorful lingerie look with a gold necklace around her neck and a wraparound cuff bracelet on her left hand, as well as thin hoop earrings in both ears.

 The sultry snap has already been liked more than 82,000 times ever since Savage x Fenty first shared it with the account’s 1.5 million followers around 14 hours ago.